 Assigning letters in alphabetical order to drives is a simple way to keep them organized.
-It benefits you because it will be easier to know what files or programs are installed in which drive.
-You don’t have to waste precious time by going though random locations to find your files.
+It benefits you because it will be easier to know what files or programs are installed on which drive.
+You don't have to waste precious time by going through random locations to find your files.

 The first thing you need to know here is this: You cannot change the drive letter of the drive where your Windows is installed on.
 The only way for you to do that is to do a clean install of the Windows itself; but why go through all that trouble just to change a simple letter?

-With that being said, and with the exception of your operating system’s default drive, you have much leeway when it comes to changing drive letters.
+With that being said, and except for your operating system's default drive, you have much leeway when it comes to changing drive letters.

 1. Press on the "Windows" + "R" key.
 When the "Run" window pops up, type this command in its search field: diskmgmt.msc.